 This renewed sense of perspective got me thinking of ways we could actively declutter our homes.

 Lay out all bedding such as pillowcases and sheets.
 Next, play a game of match up by gathering 1 fitted sheet + sheet + 2 pillowcases and placing the set folded INTO 1 of the pillowcases.
 This way a complete set is ready and easy to find next time.
 Those that do not match up with a set are either donated or reused as cleaning cloths.

 Choose one closet, or one cabinet a month/week (i.e. bathroom cabinet, laundry room closet, kitchen drawer).
 Throughout the month only take out items that you need while leaving the rest in the box.
 Over time, you will not only notice items that have remained in the box may not be necessary, but also much easier to get rid of since they’ve been out of sight.

-3. Conceal toys in baskets, arrange by colors.
+3. Conceal toys in baskets, arrange by colours.

-The varying colors of toys can make ones head spin so you can either embrace color and organize by rainbow colors like the #HomeEdit gals do or you could store in aesthetically pleasing labelled baskets that coordinate with your home decor.
+The varying colours of toys can make ones head spin so you can either embrace colour and organize by rainbow colours like the #HomeEdit gals do or you could store in aesthetically pleasing labelled baskets that coordinate with your home decor.

 4. Pay it forward with pre-loved books

 While it may be difficult to let go of a well loved book, there is hope.
 Consider donating some books to a local “book fairy” (www.ibelieveinbookfairies.com